Hans Stuck: Post-WWII career

 After the war, although Germans were banned from racing until 1950, Stuck obtained Austrian citizenship and immediately continued racing.
 A link with Alex von Falkenhausen (not to be confused with the contemporaneous general of the same name) led to Stuck driving for his team in Formula Two racing, although with little success.

-He drove a Porsche Spyder in 1953, also with no success.
+Stuck drove a Porsche Spyder in 1953, also with no success.
 A liaison with BMW, starting in 1957, was more fruitful, although his first hill-climbs for them (in a Type 507) were not.
-A switch to their tiny BMW 700 RS did the trick, and at age 60, he became German Hillclimb Champion for the last time.
+The unit he drove, chassis 70079, whose next owner was the then US Army Private Elvis Presley, disappeared from sight until 2014, when BMW Classic found it and restored it, the car now being the most valuable in BMW's history, its cost estimated at $17.9m.
+Stuck's ultimate move to their tiny BMW 700 RS did the trick and, at age 60, he became the German Hillclimb Champion for the last time.
 He decided to retire on a high note, and thereupon closed his professional driving career.

-As an instructor on the Nürburgring, he taught his son Hans-Joachim the secrets of this challenging circuit.
+As an instructor on the Nürburgring, Stuck taught his son Hans-Joachim the secrets of this challenging circuit.

 Personal life

 Stuck was born in Warsaw in 1900.
 Although his parents were of Swiss ancestry, they had moved to Germany by the time Stuck was born, and he grew up there.

-He was called up for military service in World War I in 1917.
+Stuck was called up for military service in World War I in 1917.
 In 1918, his older brother Walter was killed, along with Walter's commanding officer; as a result, Stuck met the commander's sister, Ellen Hahndorff, and they were married in 1922.
 After several years, Stuck's involvement in the fast life on the track as well as off it caused them to split up and divorce.

-In 1931, he met Paula von Reznicek, a famous tennis player; they were married in 1932.
+In 1931, Stuck met Paula von Reznicek, a famous tennis player; they were married in 1932.
 The fact that she had a Jewish grandfather caused Stuck some problems with the rise of the Nazis, but his personal relationship with Hitler saved him from serious trouble.

-In 1939, he met Christa Thielmann, at that point engaged to Paula's youngest brother.
+In 1939, Stuck met Christa Thielmann, at that point engaged to Paula's youngest brother.
 Stuck and Paula divorced in 1948, and he married Christa that year.
 Their son, Hans-Joachim Stuck, was born in 1951.
 Christa died in 2014, at the age of 93.